-Follow our step by step guide to bleed out your radiators and avoid mistakes.
+Follow our step-by-step guide to bleed out your radiators and avoid mistakes.

 Before you start the work, don’t forget to open the radiator thermostatic valves and lockshield valves.
-Als take off the thermostatic valve head and check the valve pin if it isn’t stuck.
+Also, take off the thermostatic valve head and check the valve pin if it isn’t stuck.
 If the pin is stuck, you can get a spanner and try to pull up 1-2 millimetres.
-Don’t pull out the pin too much because if it coming out, you end up with a fountain in the bedroom.
+Don’t pull out the pin too much because if it comes out, you end up with a fountain in the bedroom.

 This pin is controlling the flow into the radiators.

 We normally just push down the pin, and if it’s moving easily then it’s working properly.

 Key tips: When you bleed radiators, the boiler pressure will drop (if you have a sealed combi or system boiler).
 All you have to do is to start to top up the system to 1 bar when it’s dropped.
 When you fill your system, do it slowly to avoid too much water leakage or too much air getting in the system.
 With cold water, you also introduce more air to the radiators.

 First, bleed your radiators when they are cold.
 Start with the downstairs radiators first.
 If the radiator bleed valve is turning while you open the small pin, you have to hold the valve with a pipe wrench.